getantibody/antibody/README.md

 - `*.sh`
 - `*.zsh-theme`

+You can also specify a branch to download, for example, `antibody bundle caarlos0/jvm v2` will download the `v2` branch of that repository.

-When you decide to update your bundles, just run `antibody update`.
+When you decide to update your bundles, just run `antibody update`: it will update all bundles inside the `antibody home` folder.

 ### Protips